 New horticultural centre boosts Lesotho’s SADC export ambitions

-Last week saw the launch in Lesotho of a new horticultural market centre – financed by the European Investment Fund (EIF) and set up with the assistance of the International Trade Centre.
+Last week saw the launch in Lesotho of a new horticultural market centre – financed by the Enhanced Integrated Framework (EIF) and set up with the assistance of the International Trade Centre.

 According to the ITC, the market will enable farmers in the country to drop off produce for cleaning, packing and cold storage while the centre itself will sell the produce to supermarkets in Lesotho, thus saving time and reducing waste.